jrballot/OpenStack/MuranoControllerNode.md

 CREATE DATABASE murano;

 GRANT ALL PRIVILEGES ON murano.* TO 'murano'@'localhost' IDENTIFIED BY 'qwe123qwe';
-GRANT ALL PRIVILEGES ON murano.* TO 'murano'@'localhost' IDENTIFIED BY 'qwe123qwe';
+GRANT ALL PRIVILEGES ON murano.* TO 'murano'@'%' IDENTIFIED BY 'qwe123qwe';
 ```

 ## Criando usuário Murano